 Boulder’s Just a Bunch of Hippies

 Tr…alse?
-We love our flower-power, hippy-dippy past — the Boulder CVB even has a pair of vintage VW Buses that serve as mobile visitor centers (come for a site visit and you can ride in one).
+We love our flower-power, hippy-dippy past — the Boulder CVB even has a pair of vintage VW Buses that serve as mobile visitor centers.
 Hippie culture definitely thrived in Boulder in the 70s and that vibe is still around, but times change, and so do towns.
-Boulder’s now as much of a tech town and center for science research as it is a peace-sign-flashing hippy hub.
-Here are some of the top industries based in Boulder — see yours?
+Boulder’s now as much of a tech town and center for scientific research as it is a peace-sign-flashing hippy hub.
+Here are some of the top industries based in Boulder?

 This Is a Big City